-Since 1969, our Department has been providing a continuously changing number of diverse training programs at its main training facility, the William Penn Mott Jr. Training Center, and other locations including Marconi Conference Center and, most recently, the Two Rivers Training Facility in Sacramento.
+Since 1969, our Department has been providing a continuously changing number of diverse training programs at its main training facility, the William Penn Mott Jr. Training Center and other locations including Marconi Conference Center and Camp San Luis Obispo.
 The Department strives to enhance your learning and job performance with formal training of the highest quality.